Jose Altuve Player Props: Astros vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.96 team ERA that ranks 27th across all MLB pitching staffs.
+- The Reds have a 4.91 team ERA that ranks 27th among all league pitching staffs.

-- The Reds rank 22nd in baseball in home runs given up (87 total, 1.3 per game).
+- Reds pitchers combine to surrender 87 total home runs at a clip of 1.2 per game (to rank 22nd in the league).

-- His most recent appearance was on Saturday against the St. Louis Cardinals, when the lefty threw 5 2/3 scoreless innings while giving up five hits.
+- In his last outing on Sunday against the St. Louis Cardinals, the right-hander threw 5 1/3 innings, giving up three earned runs while surrendering six hits.

+- The 23-year-old has an ERA of 4.01, with 13 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .241 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.